top of page

 CRMs are essential for nearly all our electronic, life-saving and green technologies

-In 2020, the European Commission published its revised list of Critical Raw Materials.
+In 2023, the European Commission produced its 5th list of Critical Raw Materials.
+This list still needs to be formally adopted.

 Click on an image for more information.